code4Y/100-Days-Of-Code/Day-32/README.md

         return par[c] = findPar(par[c]);
     }

+    // Union just updates the parent
     void union(int a, int b) {
         a = findPar(a);
         b = findPar(b);
         if(a == b)
             return;

-        if(a < b)
+        // Lexicographically smaller character will become the parent if(a < b)
             par[b] = a;
         else